Weekly Event Guidelines and Local Rules

 - Put the card in the card box in the Clubhouse.

-You must submit a scorecard with your full name, the name of the event, date played, your class (if applicable), your coursehandicap (if applicable), and your final score for the event filled out and totaled.
+You must submit a scorecard with your full name, the name of the event, date played, your class (if applicable), your course handicap for day of play (if applicable), and your final score for the event filled out and totaled.
 The card must be attested and signed.
-Incomplete cards will be disqualified from the competition.
-Cards with incorrect handicaps will be disqualified.
+Incomplete cards may be disqualified from the competition.
+Cards with incorrect handicaps may be disqualified.
 Consult the sample cards posted on the starter shack window or the Men’s Club bulletin board each week.
 You may not use one card to enter two or more events.

 Use "T" for Tournament when you submit any scores for the Club Championship.